 These are not official guides at all!
 They’re people who try to hustle tourists for tips by telling you a brief history of the staircase.

-We got roped into one of these presentations, and it was completely my fault.
+We were roped into one of these presentations, and it was completely my fault.
 Although I’m usually good at fending off hawkers and roaming tour operators with a polite but firm “No, thank you,” I had speed-walked ahead of my family to make sure I got some good photos before they wandered into the frame.

 Out from under the shady trees popped a tall man, who ambled over to me.
 “Whoa!” he said, raising his arms.
 “Why are you walking so fast?
 Don’t you know we’re on island time here in the Bahamas?”